-Dr. Hendrickson's research interests include social media cultivation, media adoption of new technology, and the organizational communication systems found within various mediums.
-At UTK, she teaches the journalism capstone course, JEM 499: Media Business and the Future of Journalism, and JEM 415: Magazine Industry Workshop.
-Previous teaching includes graduate-level courses such as case study methodology in media studies and qualitative research methods, and undergraduate classes include principles of American journalism, feature writing and magazine design.
+Dr. Hendrickson teaches the journalism capstone course, JEM 499: Media Business and the Future of Journalism, and JEM 415: Magazine Industry Workshop.
+Previous teaching includes graduate-level courses such as case study methodology in media studies and qualitative research methods, and undergraduate classes such as principles of American journalism, feature writing and magazine design.
+She is the 2013-2014 Office of Information Technology Faculty Fellow and recipient of the 2013 CCI Faculty Innovative Technology Teaching Award.

 Dr. Hendrickson was an entertainment editor for NYC-based magazines such as Glamour, Ladies' Home Journal and First for Women before obtaining her graduate degrees.